KuldeepSinh/js-jazz-mine/README.md

 I have following setup, but none is essential, there are other options to achive the same.

-1. Fedora 18 (will be moved to 19),
+1. Fedora 18 (will be moved to 19)
-2. Node.JS,
+2. Node.JS
-3. NPM and
+3. NPM
-4. Jasmine-Node
+4. Jasmine-Node (for testing JavaScripts based on RSpec/BDD)
+5. EMACS
-5. FireFox 21.0 with Firebug
+6. FireFox 21.0 with Firebug